-New webmasters who are trying to choose a web host sometimes find that they are confronted by a plethora of web hosts offering a wide variety of web hosting packages.
+New webmasters who are trying to choose a web host often find that they are confronted with a plethora of web hosts offering a wide variety of web hosting packages.
 Some web hosts give you a choice of packages using the Linux operating system, others FreeBSD, and still others Windows.
 I am sometimes asked by newcomers whether the operating system of the package matters, and whether they should choose a Linux package or a Windows one.
 Some tell me that they are using a Mac, and ask whether there is such a thing as a web host offering Mac packages.
 This article discusses the issues involved, and tries to clear up the confusion that some people have.

 Let me start by dispelling a common notion among newcomers.
 Just because you are using Windows or Mac OS X or something else, it does not mean that you need to get a web host that happens to be running the same platform as you are.
 The system that your web host runs has nothing to do with the system you're running now.
 They are two different things altogether.
 Let me break this down into the two aspects that new webmasters worry about, where this issue is concerned.